~Fluid Interfaces will be accepting new student applications in 2021.~

-The Fluid Interfaces research group investigates how wearable and immersive systems can enhance cognitive skills such as attention, motivation, memory, emotion regulation, behavior change, empathy, creativity and more .
-We design and build novel systems to study and influence human behavior and cognition in non-lab settings and look for applicants who are passionate about designing systems that can help people with strengthening certain cognitive skills.
+The Fluid Interfaces research group investigates how wearable and immersive systems can support cognitive functions such as attention, motivation, memory, emotion regulation, behavior change, communication, empathy, creativity and more .
+We design, build and study novel systems that can influence human behavior and cognition in non-lab settings.

 We look for applicants who:

-- are passionate about designing novel immersive and wearable systems that can enhance people's cognitive functions and wellbeing;
+- are passionate about designing novel immersive and wearable systems that can support cognitive functions and wellbeing;

 - are interested in psychology and neuroscience, specifically the study of human behavior and how it can be influenced;

-- have some of the technical skills needed to turn their ideas into working prototypes (programming, electrical engineering, sensors, machine learning are especially relevant);
+- have some of the technical skills needed to turn their ideas into working prototypes (programming, electrical engineering, sensor technologies, industrial design, and machine learning are especially relevant);

-- are highly creative, inventive, and full of ideas;
+- are highly creative, inventive, and full of ideas to try out;

 - are not afraid to pick up the new skills and knowledge they need to implement their visions;

-- are good team players and like to collaborate;
+- are great team players and like to collaborate;

-- care a lot about design and coming up with well thought-out, elegant solutions;
+- care about design and coming up with well thought-out, elegant, usable solutions;

 - are excellent speakers;